vijayetar/Learning-Journal_Vij/JS_functions.md

 1. **call** the function using its name
 1. if there are variables in the function, for the function to work properfly, you may have to enter **argument**
 1. You could get a single value out of the function or multiple values (called **array**)

+>## Loops *(page 170 - 173, and 176)*

+- Loops check condition.
+If it returns true, a code block will run. and it will continue running until condition returns false.
+- For loops - is linear with operation has a start and stop
+- While loop - can be forever until conditions are achieved
+- Do While loop- at least does the function once irrespective of the condition.

 [Return to homepage](README.md)